JaneySprings/DotNet.Meteor/README.md

 ## Limitations

 * The application's Hot Reload is not available.
 We are working on implementing this feature.
-* XAML Intellisence is not available.
+* XAML IntelliSense is not available.